How Fast Usain Bolt Can Run?

 World Record for 50K

-Now, if you’re wondering how fast the pros do it, the world record for the 50K is an astonishing 2:42:07, set by Ethiopian Ketema Negasa in South Africa.
+Now, if you’re wondering how fast the pros do it, the world record for the 50K run is 2:38:43, set by CJ Albertson of the United States on October 8, 2022.
 For women, British runner Aly Dixon holds the official record of 3:07:20.

 Meanwhile, Des Linden ran an unofficial record of 2:59:54 at a small event in Oregon.
 These are elite times, and while you might not be gunning for a world record, it’s inspiring to see what’s possible in ultra running.